High DPI Displays

 - Ability to provide pixmaps or artwork for high resolution: see Drawing High Resolution Versions of Pixmaps and Images.

-- Qt 5.6 supports cross-platform high-DPI scaling for legacy applications, similar to the scaling done natively by OS X. This allows applications written for low-DPI screens to run unchanged on high-DPI devices.
+- Qt 5.6 supports cross-platform high-DPI scaling for legacy applications, similar to the scaling done natively by macOS.
+This allows applications written for low-DPI screens to run unchanged on high-DPI devices.
 This feature is opt-in, and can be enabled by the following environment variables:

 QT_AUTO_SCREEN_SCALE_FACTOR[boolean] enables automatic scaling, based on the pixel density of the monitor.
 This will not change the size of point sized fonts, since point is a physical unit of measure.
 Multiple screens may get different scale factors.